-Whether in film, animation, photography or the plastic arts, Women In Motion is committed to supporting the arts and culture by putting women in the spotlight.
+Whether in film, animation, photography, plastic arts or music, Women In Motion is committed to supporting the arts and culture by putting women in the spotlight.
 The program organizes exhibitions, studies and publications in an effort to shift perspectives and advance the cause of gender equality.

 Film and animation

 Since its 2015 launch at the Cannes Film Festival, Women In Motion has been a platform dedicated to showcasing the work of women in film and animation.
 Women In Motion supports women who push the boundaries of their fields, whether through documentaries, retrospectives or mentorship programs.